danrot/master-thesis/02_state-of-the-art.md

 ### Naming

-Another very important part of any PLM system is the naming.
+Another very important part of any PLM system is naming.
 There are a lot of things that have to be named, e.g. documents, items, organizations or versions, which makes this topic also important for this thesis.